-IN STORE PICKUP AND DELIVERY
+IN-STORE PICKUP, CURBSIDE DELIVERY AND DELIVERY

-In addition to traditional point-of-sale retail, the Company's Nevada retail locations offer in store pickup and delivery through the Dutchie, a leading cannabis sales and fulfillment web-based application.
-This sales methodology is relatively new, and the efficacy of this application is still being evaluated by the Company.
-The Company actively monitors the continued growth of a number of cannabis web-based sales and fulfillment platforms and will continue to engage those service providers who offer consistent and durable value proposition.
+In addition to traditional point-of-sale retail as modified due to COVID-19, the Company's Nevada retail locations offer instore pickup, curbside delivery and delivery utilizing the leading third-party service providers, a leading cannabis sales and fulfillment web-based application.
+The Company actively monitors the continued growth of a number of cannabis web-based sales and fulfillment platforms and is well poised to utilize strategic third-party service providers during the ongoing pandemic.